taskotale/cs50project/README.md

     In the file app.py is stored the main application logic and functions.

     - There are few global items that are needed  in multiple routes:
-        1. The __db object__ to work with the data from database
+        1. The db object to work with the data from database
-        2. The __get_books()__ function, which returns all the books for the current user
+        2. The get_books() function, which returns all the books for the current user
-        3. The __books_to_show list(array)__ which holds the books that will be shown on screen when a modal is on so we don't have to make multiple unnecessary calls to the database over and over.
+        3. The books_to_show list(array) which holds the books that will be shown on screen when a modal is on so we don't have to make multiple unnecessary calls to the database over and over.

-    - The " route - index__.
+    - The " route - index.
 This is the main route to show books to the user.
         -  Redirection:
-            1. If redirected from __Find__: it will get the arguments from the url for the searched string.
+            1. If redirected from Find: it will get the arguments from the url for the searched string.
 This section searches the database for similar input based on the 'title' OR 'author' and if the query does not produce a result it will request results from the Google Books API. (api_request.py)
-            2. If redirected from __Browse__: it will query the database for all books with a specific bookshelf_id set in the books table.
+            2. If redirected from Browse: it will query the database for all books with a specific bookshelf_id set in the books table.
-            3. If redirected from the __Surprise me!__ button: outputs a random single item from the queried list of unread books with the choice function from the random library.
+            3. If redirected from the Surprise me! button: outputs a random single item from the queried list of unread books with the choice function from the random library.
-            4. If looking from __Borrowed books__ button: queries all books are marked as borrowed.
+            4. If looking from Borrowed books button: queries all books are marked as borrowed.
             5. If not redirected from anywhere uses the get_books() function to query all books.

         - All section will _ _create a books dict/object_ _ which will then paginate the result with a simple function imported from the helpers.py file and stored in the book_to_show list for future use.